combivanCoder/HowToHash-Excel/README.md

 ### Notes

-I exported the VBA modules to make it easier to version track Will have to manually verify that the latest .bas is actually the export of what's currently in the Excel workbook do the changes in Excel, get 'em working then export the .bas files on commit / merge the simple text diff should highlight anything that needs to be back merged into the workbook There's no way of doing this in Excel without the associated security setting adjustments related to Excel Trust Centre Considering moving from XLSM to XSLB but think there may be situations where interoperability may be needed
+I exported the VBA modules to make it easier to version track, rather than as a composite of an XLB / XLS.

+Will have to manually verify that the latest .bas is actually the export of what's currently in the Excel workbook do the changes in Excel, get 'em working then export the .bas files on commit / merge the simple text diff should highlight anything that needs to be back merged into the workbook.

+There's no way of doing this in Excel without the associated security setting adjustments related to Excel Trust Centre Considering moving from XLSM to XSLB but think there may be situations where interoperability may be needed.

 #### mod_Comparisons.bas
 All the macros and methods created to operate the functionality in this specific workbook - there's only really three functions needed and they're very simple.

-Seemed to be a gap between Excel 2013 x64 TLB and some of the MSDN references so have gone "back to basics" on simple algos.
+Seemed to be a gap between Excel 2013 x64 TLB and some of the MSDN references (i.e. the algo implementation not necassarily 'as expected' vs. verifiable sources) so have gone "back to basics" on simple algos.

 #### mod_SimpleAlgos.bas
-I've re-used a pretty good answer from stackoverflow - hopefully this kind of approach would be widely used.
+I've re-used a pretty good answer from stackoverflow - hopefully this kind of approach would be widely used - to model the has algorithms combined with parts of (open source) .NET Core.

 The problem is where the algorithm changes any hashed list then has to be regenerated, nullifying the point of the exercise.
 For that reason any changes to this code file should be defered unless there's an exceptionally good reason to do so.

-Remember: The point of the exercise is not to provide forever unbreakable ciphers but to sit in the middle ground (and no plain-text contact details are stored).
+*Remember: The point of the exercise is not to provide forever unbreakable ciphers but to sit in the middle ground (and no plain-text contact details are stored).*